Trevor | March 3, 2014

 There’s one type of these side quests I’d like to see end forever.
 One I’d like us to all move on from as a people.
 I’ve dubbed it “The Shopping List.”

-I guess no one in Nier has working legs, because almost every Sidequest in Nier involves collecting someone’s supplies for them.
-These supplies include metal scrap, bolts, animal furs, and anything you might see on a picture of on the Food Pyramid.
+I guess no one in Nier has working legs, because almost every sidequest in Nier involves collecting someone’s supplies for them.
+These supplies include metal scrap, bolts, animal furs, and anything you might see on a picture of the Food Pyramid.
 None of this is immediately awful at the start of the game.
-Many of the side-quests early on take place along the main story path, or simply involve walking down the street to a nearby store.
+Many of the sidequests early on take place along the main story path, or simply involve walking down the street to a nearby store.

 These quests are decoy quests.
 They are there to lull you into a false sense of security so Nier can hit you with hard stuff later.
 Pretty soon you’ll be fishing in the same spot for hours to appease some needy fisherman, or wandering across the entire known world to acquire one specific item that is only sold in one town.